anas826/mongo-db-restapi/README.md

 The following was discovered as part of building this project:

 * The original package name 'mongo-db-first.Mongo_db' is invalid and this project uses 'mongodbfirst.Mongo_db' instead.
+* The repository is simple spring rest api which stores data on mongo db.

 # Getting Started